johncanero/advice-generator-app/README.md

 generate random quotes of advice.

-Let's be inspired, motivated and bless ourselves with quotes that would help and improve our live for the better and for others.
+Let's be inspired, motivated and bless ourselves with quotes that would help and improve our life for the better and for others.

 </div>